-A medical specialist may be granted only one performance-based salary increase in each fiscal year.
-The aggregate increases granted to medical specialists in the agency in either fiscal year shall not exceed three and one-half percent (3.5%) of the aggregate salaries of eligible medical specialists.
+A medical specialist may be granted only one performance-based salary increase during fiscal year 2011 under this provision.
+The aggregate increases granted to medical specialists in the agency during fiscal year 2011 shall not exceed three and one-half percent (3.5%) of the aggregate salaries of eligible medical specialists.